dibsy/Recipies-Of-A-Jenkins-Hacker/recon/README.md

 # Recon

+- This part assume we already found some publicly exposed Jenkins Controller.
-- Depending on how views authorization are set, we can try the below process without any credentials
+- Depending on how authorization matrix is configured our success and failure will depend on it.
-- The below process will also work with credentials.
+- The below process will also work with credentials w/o credentials.

 ### Domains and executors